-Patients seek US ban on fibroid removal devicesJuly 11th, 2014 by Matthew Perrone in Cancer /
+Patients seek US ban on fibroid removal devicesJuly 11, 2014 by Matthew Perrone in Medicine & Health / Cancer

 More than a dozen Americans—including cancer patients, their family members and physicians—called on U.S. health regulators on Friday to block the use of electronic surgical tools used to remove fibroids, but which can inadvertently spread cancer throughout the body.